Asset-based Carriers: 7 Things Shippers Should Know

 With this much brokering going on, it’s difficult for to vet their carrier quality, introducing additional compliance risk for shippers.
 This goes against the conventional wisdom that asset-based carriers have a higher control over their service levels and risk.

 Owning, maintaining, and operating a fleet of trucks is a capital-intensive business, which can expose them to greater risk when business slows.
-In the first three quarters of 2019, more than 800 carriers went out of business, including Celadon (3,300 trucks), New England Motor Freight (more than 1,400 trucks), and Falcon Transport (more than 700 trucks).
+In the first three quarters of 2019, more than 800 carriers went out of business, including Celadon based in Indianapolis, Indiana (3,300 trucks), New England Motor Freight based in New England (more than 1,400 trucks), and Falcon Transport based in Youngstown, Ohio (more than 700 trucks).
 Asset-based carriers and 3PLs reduced staff due to COVID-19, and some may close down permanently.

 According to Convoy’s analysis of US Census Bureau data, the share of total miles run empty for mid-sized/large asset-based carriers is 34% for Class 8 dry vans and refrigerated vans (reefers).
 Asset-based carriers are prone to understating empty miles they drive.